Immersion cooling

 There are two main types of immersion cooling: Single-phase and two-phase.
 Let’s look at each.

-1. Single-phase immersion cooling
+1. Single-phase immersion cooling.

 In a single-phase liquid cooling setup, the server racks are submerged in a dielectric coolant, which remains entirely liquid during the cooling process.